Sat, Nov 23, 2024 | Jumada al-Awwal 22, 1446 | DXB ktweather icon0°C

 Among the thousands of students who attended the UniExpo over the last two days, many were well informed about their choices and are increasingly interested in emerging fields that promise a secure future.

-Mustafa Ali, recruitment manager at Canadian University Dubai (CUD), highlighted the surge in demand for programs in business, computer engineering, and communication fields such as digital media and journalism.
+Mustafa Ali Himmati, student recruitment manager at Canadian University Dubai (CUD), highlighted the surge in demand for programs in business, computer engineering, and communication fields such as digital media and journalism.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 Since its establishment in 2006, the university has expanded its offerings to include digital media, digital marketing, mechatronics, AI, and robotics in response to the evolving academic landscape.
-Reflecting this commitment to innovation, CUD was ranked number one in its category by QS World University Rankings for 2025.
+Reflecting this commitment to innovation, CUD is ranked No. 1 university in Dubai for the fourth consecutive year by QS World University Rankings 2025.

 Marcy Manasseh, an admissions counsellor at Middlesex University Dubai, noted the enthusiastic response to their new MSc Sports Analysis program.
 She told Khaleej Times: "We just started this program with the first intake in September, and we already see considerable interest, especially from international students.”